 Features and Benefits of GST

 - The exemption limit is applicable on both SGST and CGST and holds good for taxpayers having an annual turnover of Rs.
-20 lakhs.
-For some select states specified under article 279A of the constitution, this limit is Rs.
-10 lakhs.
+20 lakh.
+However, for some hilly and North Eastern states specified under article 279A of the constitution, this annual turnover limit is Rs.
+10 lakh

-- Small taxpayers including select categories of service providers and manufacturers having turnover of up to Rs.
-50 lakhs have the option to pay tax at a flat rate without credits, also known as compounding option.
-This compounding scheme and threshold exemption is optional.
+- Small taxpayers, including select categories of service providers and manufacturers having annual turnover of up to Rs.
+50 lakh have the option to pay tax at a flat rate without credits, also known as compounding option.
+This compounding scheme and threshold exemption is optional

 - All exports will be zero rated

 Apart from this, taxpayers should also note that credits for a certain category of GST may only be used for paying GST of that particular category.
 This means that credits of CGST may not be used for paying SGST/ UTGST and similarly credits of SGST/UTGST may not be used for paying CGST.
 The two types of ITS (input tax credit) may not be cross utilized, however there is exception to this rule for specific circumstances for payment of IGST of inter-state supplies.
 The ITC is permitted to be utilized in the following manner.

 - ITC of CGST can be used for payment of IGST and CGST

 - ITC of SGST can be used for payment of IGST and SGST

 - ITC of UTGST can be used for payment of IGST and UTGST

 - ITC of IGST can be used for payment of IGST, CGST, SGST and UTGST